 - Complete this online application;

 - Respond to two personal insight questions within this online application.
 Each response is limited to a maximum of 500 words;

 - And a letter of recommendation from a co-worker/employer, counselor (religious or otherwise), nurse/doctor, or professor.
 The letter of recommendation should be emailed to FearlessScholarFoundation@gmail.com.

 Finalist will be notified no later than September 20th, 2019 and must submit the following items by September 1st, 2019 for final consideration:

 - Proof of enrollment in a 4-year university or community college,

 - And an educational plan from an advisor/counselor.

 Complete two essay prompts in less than 500 words each, answering the questions below:

 - Every cancer survivor knows about starting over.
-No matter who you were or what you were doing before cancer, everything you thought you knew gets called into question after being diagnosed with a potentially life threatening disease.
+No matter who you were or what you were doing before cancer, everything you thought you knew gets called into question after being diagnosed with a potentially life-threatening disease.
 During treatment, it may be hard to think about anything except completing treatment.
-Being in remission, however, is your chance to start over.
+Being in remission, however, is your chance to move forward.
 This is the new you.
 The Fearless Scholar Foundation was started to encourage young cancer survivors, like you, to dream again.
-The idea is not that you will never fear again, as no one has that luxury; however we want to encourage you to have dreams and to achieve your educational goals fearlessly.
+The idea is not that you will never fear again; however we want to encourage you to not let fear prevent you from achieving your dreams and educational goals.
 You have already come so far and there is no need to limit yourself now.
 In that regard, please tell us about your future dreams and educational goals:

 - There are multiple metaphors that people use when describing their cancer experience.
 Some people describe it as a war or battle while others describe it as a journey.
 When thinking about or discussing your diagnosis and treatment, how do you describe it?
 Does this best describe the way you cope with adversity?